Molecule-Serverless/molecule-artifact/README.md

 **Explanation:**

 The docker image contains node.js 14.16.0 and some necessary packages.
-The Dockerfile and build scripts for the docker image is also open-sourced (TODO), which can be built by developers.
+The Dockerfile to build the docker image is also open-sourced (molecule-js-env/Dockerfile).

 3. Run *frontend* tests